 Backtesting is a procedure used to verify the predictive ability of the value-at-risk calculations involving the comparison of hypothetical daily profits and losses under the buy-and-hold assumption with the estimates from the value-at-risk model.
 An outlier is a hypothetical buy-and-hold trading loss that exceeds the Group's value-at-risk estimate.
-On average, Deutsche Bank would expect a 99 percent confidence level to give rise to two to three outliers in one year.
-In our back-testing in 2013, Deutsche Bank observed 5 outliers.
-Deutsche Bank continue to believe that our value-at-risk model will remain an appropriate measure for our trading market risk under normal market conditions.
+In our backtesting in 2015, Deutsche Bank observed 11 outliers driven by market events.
+Deutsche Bank continues to believe that our value-at-risk model will remain an appropriate measure for our trading market risk under normal market conditions.